woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

                 "view",
                 "edit"
               ],
-              "description": "Scope under which the request is made; determines fields present in response."
+              "description": "Scope under which the request is made; determines fields present in response.", "type": "string"
+            },
+            "type": {
+              "required": false,
+              "default": "any",
+              "enum": [
+                "any",
+                "customer",
+                "internal"
+              ],
+              "description": "Limit result to customers or internal notes.", "type": "string"
             }
           }
         },